 Some PII Examples

 Here are some PII examples.
-Even though collection and selling of PII on legal basis is identified as somewhat of a profitable choice, but still this could possibly be exploited by people with malicious intents like criminals, who are wishing to commit cyber crimes or stealing some individual’s identity.
+Even though the collection and selling of PII on a legal basis are identified as somewhat of a practical choice, but this could still be exploited by people with malicious intent like criminals who are wishing to commit cybercrimes or stealing some individual’s identity.
 As per the statistics by FBI, these types of identity thefts are still taken as a fast-growing crime in many regions, which has enough capability of causing critical emotional & financial damages to all victims.
-Due to these threats imposed upon, most government bodies have formed legislation for limiting the ways in which personal info and data gets distributed.
+Due to these threats imposed upon, most government bodies have formed legislation for limiting how personal info and data gets distributed.
 Some PII examples include the following:

-- Personal identification number, like the number of driver’s license, patient-identification-number, social security number, passport number or credit card number.
+- Personal identification number, like the number of driver’s licenses, patient-identification-number, social security number, passport number, or credit card number.

-- A name, that includes person’s full name, maiden name or maybe mother’s maiden name, and any such alias, which they may be using.
+- A person’s full name, maiden name or mother’s maiden name

 - Biological/personal characteristics, like images of any distinguishing features, retina scan, x-rays, voice signature, fingerprints, or face geometry.

-- Information about the person, which is linked to his/her birthplace, birth date, activities, religion, geographical indicators, and/or educational/financial/medical data.
+- Information about the person, which is linked to his/her birthplace, birth date, activities, religion, geographical indicators, and educational/financial/medical data.